Srg213/crypto_bot/README.md

-# echo
+# Crypto_BOT

-echo
+Crypto Bot

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com).

 ## Prerequisites